LifeChef/api-docs/README.md

 - **Rate Limit**: 100 requests per minute per IP address.
 - **Monitoring Usage**: Partners should implement monitoring to track their API usage and avoid hitting the rate limit.
 - **Handling Rate Limit Exceeded**: If you receive a 429 error, reduce the frequency of your requests and wait before making additional requests.

-## Glossary of Terms

-- **Referral**: A potential patient who has started but not completed the signup process.
-- **Patient**: A referral who has completed the signup process.
-- **Product Order**: An order created from a subscription at a specific time for a particular patient.
-- **Order Modification Date**: The date when a product order is created from a subscription.
-- **Delivery Date**: The date when the product order is shipped.
-- **Program**: The patient's meal plan/goal/diet.
-- **Flag Skipped**: Indicates whether a patient has skipped an upcoming week.

 ## Versioning Information